 Saturday, March 4 and Saturdy, March 18, 9:30 am, Pt.
 Isabel restoration in McLaughlin Eastshore State Park.
 Just off I-580 (take Central to the bottom of the I-580 overpass).
 At the stop sign (Rydin Road) turn right and come down to the end of the street.
 If you pass Costco on your right, you’ve gone too far.

 You’ll find us on the trail.

-Saturday, February 4, 2017, 9 am-noon Sabercat Creek Habitat Restoration, Site 5 (Becado Place)
+Saturday, March 4, 2017, 9 am-noon, Sabercat Creek Habitat Restoration, Site 5 (Becado Place)

 Registration is required.
 Please visit www.fremont.gov/SabercatRestoration.
 Click on the “Eventbrite” hyperlink to find the pages for upcoming events.
 Heavy rain cancels the event.

 Come dressed for the weather and prepared to get dirty (sturdy closed-toe shoes/boots, long pants, hat, sunscreen, and long-sleeved shirt recommended).
 Bring a signed waiver form, a reusable water bottle, and community service hours forms, if applicable.
 We’ll provide tools, some gloves, and water to refill bottles.
 If you wish to bring your own gloves or tools, please label them.

 For more questions or comments, please contact Sabrina Siebert at firstname.lastname@example.org or call 510-494-4570.

 City of Fremont Environmental Services Division

 Sunday, March 5, 10:00 am – 1:00 pm, the monthly North Basin restoration meets at Eastshore State Park, on the Bay shoreline south of Tom Bates soccer fields, to continue clearing radish and other invasives from around the native plants.
 A map of the area can be found at https://goo.gl/rqdZQW.
 For directions to the work site or more information about this project, contact John Kenny (email@example.com).